kubernetes/ingress-nginx/docs/user-guide/cli-arguments.md

 The following command line arguments are accepted by the Ingress controller executable.

-They are set in the container spec of the `nginx-ingress-controller` Deployment manifest
+They are set in the container spec of the `ingress-nginx-controller` Deployment manifest

 | Argument | Description |
 |----------|-------------|